 Just after the stock market peak in 2000, there were a number of man-in-the-street interviews on television asking people what they thought about their investments.
 Typically the response was either a proud or resolute "I'm in it for the long term", which they had been trained by their advisors to believe was the only correct response.
 We wonder how many of those people continued to believe it at the market bottom in 2003 and still thought so at the 2009 nadir.

 The financial community in general has promoted the “Buy-and-Hold” strategy for many years as the only acceptable approach to investing.
-The recent bear markets put Buy-and-Hold to the test as the fortunes of some who have followed it were cut in half.
+The last two bear markets put Buy-and-Hold to the test as the fortunes of some who have followed it were cut in half.
+It may happen again in the next.
 This raises the questions:

 |Should you use Buy and Hold?||Maybe|